Pittsburgh: Travel Ideas for Kids

 Finding a Hotel

 By using discount hotel providers such as Hotwire or Priceline, 3 and 4 star hotels can be found at deep discounts in the Pittsburgh area.
-By using the Better Bidding website, travelers can identify the hotel by the listed amenities.
 Staying in Green Tree, Pennsylvania is an excellent choice, as the area is safe, cheaper than the city center, and offers several high quality hotels.
 Recently, our family stayed in Green Tree at a four star Radisson (with an indoor/outdoor swimming pool) for $40 per night.
 The drive from Green Tree to the city center takes travelers through the Fort Pitt Tunnel, which is a thrill for preschoolers.

 Pittsburgh Children's Museum